jkociecki/graph-search/README.md

 ## **Optimal Public Transport Routing**

 This project focuses on finding optimal routes in a public transportation network using graph-based search algorithms.
 By leveraging real-world data from Wrocław’s public transit system, it implements and compares different pathfinding strategies to balance travel time and transfer efficiency.
+The project is integrated with a frontend built using Bootstrap, providing a user-friendly interface for visualizing and interacting with routing results.
 ### **Core Functionality**

 - **Graph Construction**: The dataset is processed to create a transit graph where bus stops are nodes, and routes between them are weighted edges.